compulab-yokneam/meta-mender-compulab/README.md

 ```
 reboot
 ```
-* Stop in U-boot, remove the sd card and issue:
+* Stop in U-boot, remove the installation media and issue:
 ```
 env default -a; saveenv; reset
 ```